stride3d/stride-website/posts/2025-03-25-distant-worlds-2-development-with-stride.md

 For DW2 we also had a requirement that the user interface be completely scalable.
 This was a major weakness of DW1, where the UI was fixed-size.
 So in DW1, as screen resolution increased, all the text became smaller and harder to read.

 With DW2, building our own UI system allowed us to bake scaling into everything.
 So you can change UI scale in DW2 from the game settings and everything just automatically resizes and repositions, regardless of resolution.

-#### What led you to choose the current UI solution over others?

-See above.

-#### Were there any features you found lacking in Stride for UI, and how did you address these gaps?

-See above.

 #### How is the research screen (e.g., item order, dependencies) created?
 Are these elements procedurally generated, or are they manually crafted?